helenacruz/awesome-scripts/README.md

 ## tomobi.sh

-Converts all the .epub files in the directory (including subdirectories).
+Converts all the .epub files in the directory (including subdirectories) to .mobi.
 You need [calibre](https://calibre-ebook.com/) to convert them.

 Usage: